 Applying for a Clinic License

-- Initial/Primary Care Clinic (PCC): An application is required in order to establish a license for a primary care clinic.
-The application process for an initial/PCC is detailed on the CAB website, linked below.
-Online application?
+- Initial/Primary Care Clinic (PCC): An application is required to establish a license for a primary care clinic.
+The application process for an initial/PCC is detailed on the CAB website.

 - Consolidated: An organization with an existing licensed clinic that seeks to license an additional clinic location that is within 0.5 miles of the existing licensed site, may opt to use the consolidated licensing process instead of the initial or affiliate.
-The consolidated licensing process requires even less upfront documentation than the initial and affiliate processes, and thus is the most streamlined licensing option.
+The consolidated licensing process requires even less upfront documentation than the initial and affiliate processes.

 Applying for Medi-Cal Certification

 Each licensed clinic that will participate in the Medi-Cal program is required to individually certify and enroll.
 For clinics required to be licensed, CAB also processes the forms required for Medi-Cal certification.
 The forms should be submitted simultaneously with the appropriate licensing application as outlined on the primary care clinic application checklist here, and once processed by CAB, will be forwarded to DHCS Provider Enrollment Division.
 For FQHCs, this is the beginning of the PPS rate-setting process for Medi-Cal.

 Health & Safety Code (HSC) Section 1206 lists types of clinics that are exempt from the licensure process, including intermittent clinics which are defined as clinics operated by a licensed primary care clinic operated on separate premises from the licensed clinic and only open for limited services of no more than 40 hours a week.